Yaira Matyakubova, Senior Resident Musician, violin, Haven String Quartet

 Email Milda >

 Milda McClain was raised in the greater New Haven area.
 She received her Bachelor of Science degree in Criminal Justice from the University of New Haven.
 Milda spent 22 years working with the Federal Government assisting indigent clients.
 After her time there, she created and implemented a kids’ fitness and nutrition program in East Haven.
 She’s a Life Wellness Coach and a licensed fitness instructor.
-Her love for children’s success has brought her to the Music Haven.
+Her love for children’s success has brought her to Music Haven.

 Administrative and Student Support Coordinator